Best daily deals

 Can you replace the battery?

-Smartphones with a removable battery are rare these days, but if you still have one of these gems, you could try a few fixes.
+Smartphones with a removable battery are very rare these days, but if you still have one of these gems, you could try a few fixes.
 For starters, trying something like removing the battery and putting it back in place might get everything working again.
 Aside from that, you could try getting a brand-new battery and replacing the old one.
+This will be much cheaper than fixing or replacing a device.

 Did you completely deplete your battery?

-Your phone needs at least some power to continue operating correctly.
-Devices actually turn off a bit before the battery reaches zero, just so they can have some energy to manage things next time you turn them on, or even while turned off, charging.
+Your phone needs at least some power to continue operating correctly, even if it is simply for initiating the charging process.
+Both Android and iPhone devices actually turn off a bit before the battery reaches zero, just so they can have some energy to manage things the next time they need to do anything.
 It’s common to run into problems when you deplete batteries completely.
-Luckily, those in this position are the luckiest of the bunch, as it’s not really a serious problem to deal with.
+Luckily, those in this position are the luckiest of the bunch, as it’s not a serious problem.

 You’ll have to be more patient and leave the phone plugged in longer.
-Eventually, the phone will wake itself up and receive a charge.
-You can try a soft reset, which is done by pressing the Power button for 30 seconds.
+Eventually, the phone will wake itself up and start charging.
+You can try a soft reset, which is done by pressing the side button for about 30 seconds on Android. iPhone users will need to press the volume up button, press the volume down button, then press and hold the side button until the screen turns off.

 Check for software updates